aziontech/bundler/examples/hugo-static/README.md

 First, an Hugo theme is necessary.
 ```
-git init
-git submodule add -f https://github.com/theNewDynamic/gohugo-theme-ananke.git themes/ananke
+git clone https://github.com/theNewDynamic/gohugo-theme-ananke.git themes/ananke
 ```

+Remember to install for Development locally.

-Than you can forge it.
+Than you can install and forge the exemple.
 ```
+npm install

 vulcan build --preset hugo --mode deliver
 ```

-And run it locally
+Run it locally.
 ```
 vulcan dev
 ```

+Check it out on http://localhost:3000/.